aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_region.rst

     .. group-tab:: Python

-        We have built a simple python script that sets the grant, thereby disabling the use of the local key.
-Run the script on the cloud9 CLI as below.
+        We have built a simple python script that sets the grant, thereby disabling the use of the CMK in us-east-2.
+        Run the script on the Cloud9 CLI as below.

         Note, be sure to save the grant_id that outputs to the CLI.
 You will need this to revoke the grant.